kibertoad/message-queue-toolkit/README.md

         * `messageTypeField` - which field in the message describes the type of a message.
 This field needs to be defined as `z.literal` in the schema and is used for resolving the correct schema for validation
         * `locatorConfig` - configuration for resolving existing queue and/or topic.
 Should not be specified together with the `creationConfig`.
         * `creationConfig` - configuration for queue and/or topic to create, if one does not exist.
 Should not be specified together with the `locatorConfig`.
+        * `messageTimestampField` - which field in the message contains the message creation date (by default it is `timestamp`).
+This field needs to be a `Date` object or ISO-8601 date string, if your message doesn't contain it the library will add one automatically to avoid infinite loops on consumer;
 * `init()`, prepare publisher for use (e. g. establish all necessary connections);
 * `close()`, stop publisher use (e. g. disconnect);
 * `publish()`, send a message to a queue or topic.
 It accepts the following parameters: